From technological advances to global trends, here’s how to steadily recover from the pandemic.

 The COVID-19 pandemic continues to disrupt the world economy, industries, and life itself as we know it.
 Everyone has felt its constantly altering ways, whether you work in or own public or private sectors companies.
 In this new environment, learning new ways of preserving productivity, well-being, revenue, and operations is more crucial than ever before.

 Effectively recovering from this collective trauma involves having successful means of communication at every level.
 For example, the latest Worldcom Confidence Index results discovered that confidence in tech use rose 6%, and trust in becoming purpose-driven increased to 3.01%.
-On the other hand, confidence in hybrid and flexible working declined by around 3.45%, and media confidence decreased by 2.24%.
+On the other hand, hybrid and flexible working confidence declined by around 3.45%, and media confidence decreased by 2.24%.

 Leaders’ confidence has been growing exponentially in two areas: tech and employee retention.
 Worldcom states that: changes in confidence since November suggest that a ‘progressive’ shift may be underway.
 For example, trust in technology to collaborate and innovate has surged by 6% since November, and confidence in artificial intelligence (AI) has increased by 1.6% in the same period, which means that leaders are adopting technology as a business solution to meet customer expectations.